 - 1. Park the machine on a level surface, lower the loader arms, and engage the parking brake. - 2.
-Shut off the machine and remove the key. - 3.
-Remove the 4 bolts securing the front cover and remove the cover (Figure 28).
+Shut off the machine, remove the key, and wait for moving parts to stop. - 3.
+Remove the 4 bolts securing the front cover, remove the cover, and unplug the fan.